-Registration is a two to nine month process starting with Streetcar’s submission of the required documents and plans to the necessary government authorities.
-This can be done once the building is substantially completed.
-The submission is then reviewed and approved by the government authorities resulting the registration of the building in the land titles office.
+The registration process begins once construction has been substantially completed and suite have taken occupancy.
+Streetcar will submit the required documents and plans to the necessary government authority.
+The submission is then reviewed and approved resulting in the registration of the building in the land titles office.
 Each registered building is given a Toronto Standards Condominium Corporation number.

 What are occupancy fees?

 Occupancy fees are monthly payments you make for living in your home prior to Final Closing.
 It’s made up of an estimated monthly maintenance fee; estimated monthly realty taxes; and an estimated monthly interest component.

 Final Closing is the date when you receive the title to your home, which usually happens four to six weeks after the building has been registered.
 Your lawyer receives a statement of adjustments from Streetcar that accounts for occupancy fees, realty taxes, common expenses, etc. as outlined in your agreement of Purchase nad Sale.
 Your lawyer provides the deed/transfer of title to your home after you pay the outstanding balance of the purchase price.

 What if I change my mind after buying?

 You have a 10 day “cooling off” period to change your mind after the Agreement of Purchase and Sale is executed and you’ve received the disclosure statement.
 The disclosure statement is a summary of the significant features of the proposed condominium and the condo documents.
 If you choose to rescind your purchase within the 10 days your deposit cheque is returned with no penalty.

 Yes.
 You will need condo homeowner’s insurance that covers contents and betterments, which the condo corporation does not provide.